Professional Standards Authority logo

 Declarations for registration

-You should declare this as part of your application process and any time throughout your registration.
+You must declare this as part of your application process and any time throughout your registration.

-If you are unable to sign the declarations to join the register because of any disciplinary proceedings or complaints made against you, please contact our membership team at [email protected].
+If you will be unable to sign the declarations to join the register because of any disciplinary proceedings or complaints made against you, please contact our membership team at [email protected].

 You'll be invoiced for each year around the anniversary of when you first joined.
 You'll also make a declaration by renewing your registration that you are: